Ejostol/Falling-Stands-/paper.md

 Today, because of the late twentieth-century afforestation policy, Japan is the most densely forested developed nation in the world.[^31] But the massive swaths across the country of the monoculture plantations are aging.
 Many have been abandoned due to high management costs and low profits, despite government subsidies.
 The increase of unattended and aging stands presents new concerns.

 <param ve-image fit="contain"
-       label="The typical life cycle of a Cryptomeria plantation.
+       label="The typical life cycle of a Japanese cedar plantation.
 Image by Kira Clingen, 2019." license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/FINAL%20DRAWING%20OF%20LIFE%20CYCLE-01-01.jpg?raw=true">